atari-monk/battleship/docs/001_starting_project.md

 1. Server: nest, root (default)
 2. Client: reacr, css, single page (no router), playwright, vite, root (default)
+3. npm i had some version conflits, but chatgpt sugested downgrade and it went away

 ## Guide that was run: